 HMS Alexander, surrounded, shortly before striking her colours.
 Painting in public domain according to Wikipedia

-Despite the punishment Alexander had taken, the casualty list was surprisingly low – some 40 dead and wounded.
-The explanation may have been that the French, following their usual practice, had concentrated their fire on masts and rigging to prevent escape while doing minimum damage to the hull.
+Despite the punishment HMS Alexander had taken, the casualty list was surprisingly low – some 40 dead and wounded.
+The explanation may have been that the French, as often their practice, had concentrated their fire on masts and rigging to prevent escape while doing minimum damage to the hull.
 The French loss and damage must have been much more severe, as the whole squadron was obliged to quit their cruising ground and to return to Brest for refitting.

-The aftermath did the French no credit and showed none of the consideration usually shown by chivalrous foes to defeated antagonists in previous wars, or indeed subsequently in the Revolutionary and Napoleonic Wars.
-This may have reflected the intention of French officers as well as men to display ostentatious revolutionary contempt for established norms.
-The Reign of Terror had only recently ended, the shadow of the guillotine hung over anybody whose fervour was suspect and chivalry was, for now at least, out of fashion.
-It is possible that it was dedication to the ideal of “Equality” that led to Alexander’s officers and men being confined together once they were taken ashore and provided with the bare minimum of food.
+The aftermath did the French no credit and showed none of the consideration usually shown by chivalrous foes to defeated antagonists in previous wars, or indeed later in the Revolutionary and Napoleonic Wars.
+This may have reflected the need for French officers as well as seamen to display ostentatious revolutionary contempt for established norms.
+The Reign of Terror had only recently ended, the shadow of the guillotine hung over anybody whose fervour was suspect and whose chivalry was, for now at least, out of fashion.
+It is possible that it was dedication to the ideal of “Equality” that led to HMS Alexander’s officers and men being confined together once they were taken ashore and provided with the bare minimum of food.
 So serious did their hunger become that an unfortunate dog they found was killed and eaten by them.
 One prisoner, in a state of delirium, threw himself into the prison’s well and his dead body was left there for some time before being removed.
 This well remained the only available source of drinking water afterwards.
-Even worse was that an English lady and her daughters (possibly tourists who did not get out in time?) were confined along with the men.
-A subsequent account noted in shocked terms that “all their privacy was supplied by the generous commiseration of the sailors, who, standing side by side close together, with their towards their fair fellow captives, formed a temporary screen while they changed their garments.”
+Even worse was that an English lady and her daughters (possibly tourists who had not got out in time when the war started?) were confined along with the men.
+A subsequent account noted that “all their privacy was supplied by the generous commiseration of the sailors, who, standing side by side close together, with their backs towards their fair fellow captives, formed a temporary screen while they changed their garments.”

-If you’re a Kindle Unlimited subscriber you can read any of the six Dawlish Chronicles novels without further charge.
+If you’re a Kindle Unlimited subscriber you can read any of the nine Dawlish Chronicles novels without further charge.
 They are also available for purchase on Kindle or as stylish 9X6 paperbacks.